akaliutau/spark-recipes/docs/README.md

 *  Mesos and Kubernetes are standalone cluster managers, freeing you from the Hadoop dependencies.
 *  Support for Kubernetes in Spark has been added in version 2.3 and is constantly improving.
 *  All cluster managers support high availability.
-*  When dealing with files, all Spark’s workers need to have access to the same file or copy of the file.
+*  When dealing with files, all Spark's workers need to have access to the same file or copy of the file.
 *  HDFS is one option for large files.
 Files can be distributed over the cluster by using HDFS, part of Hadoop.
 *  Smaller files can be shared via a file server or a file-sharing service such as Box or Dropbox.
 *  Object stores like Amazon S3 or IBM COS can also be used to store large files.